pdm-project/pdm/docs/docs/usage/project.md

 If you have used [`pdm init`](cli_reference.md#exec-0--init), you must have already seen how PDM detects and selects the Python interpreter.
 After initialized, you can also change the settings by `pdm use <python_version_or_path>`.
-The argument can be either a version specifier of any length, or a relative or absolute path to the python interpreter, but remember the Python interpreter must conform with the `python_requires` constraint in the project file.
+The argument can be either a version specifier of any length, or a relative or absolute path to the python interpreter, but remember the Python interpreter must conform with the `requires-python` constraint in the project file.

 ### How `requires-python` controls the project